embumila/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-Return  the nth node of the dlistint_t
+Return the sum  of the all the data of the dlistint_t linked list